Best hi-fi systems 2024: CD, vinyl and streaming music players for the home

 How we test hi-fi systems

-Here at What Hi-Fi? we review hundreds of products every year, including plenty of hi-fi systems, and in our dedicated, state-of-the-art testing facilities in Reading and London, where our expert reviewers do all of our in-house testing.
+Here at What Hi-Fi? we review hundreds of products every year, including plenty of hi-fi systems, in our dedicated, state-of-the-art testing facilities, where our in-house experts carry out all of our testing.

-All hi-fi systems are tested in comparison with rivals in the same price category, so when a new one comes along it will be listened against the most similar What Hi-Fi?
-Award winner or five-star competitor in the field.
+All hi-fi systems are compared to best-in-class rivals in the same price category, so when a new one comes along it will be listened against the most similar What Hi-Fi?
+Award winner and/or five-star competitor in the field.
 All review verdicts are agreed upon by the team as a whole rather than a single reviewer, too, helping to avoid individual subjectivity.
 That's why our reviews are trusted by retailers, manufacturers and shoppers alike.

 Every category of product we test has a Best Buy buying guide like this one, and only the top products feature in them.
 So if you take the plunge and buy one of the products recommended above, or on any other Best Buy page, you can rest assured you're getting a What Hi-Fi?-approved product.